Patrizio1301/contract-management-web-app/README.md

 - *Robustness*: Improvement of answers, to make sure that they are stable and do not variate too much.
 - *Monitoring*: Create a monitoring and validation system.
 As for now, outputs have been validated manually.

+- *Langchain*: Leverage more Langchain as the prompts and chain of prompts has been implemented "manually".
 - *Components*: Leverage more the modular manner of creating Vue applications by creating components.
 - *Upload*: Relax restrictions on the csv file to be uploaded for the scenarios.
 - *Data Management*: Leverage Pinia for better data storage.
 As for now data is deleted all the time...